 And your fears are legitimate.
 You have limited experience living in the country, you don’t know all the ins and outs yet of owning a property there, and so on.

 Would your neighbors take advantage of you, knowing that your property is vacant most of the year and that you’re a foreigner?

 To answer questions like that and put your mind at ease, you need to do some careful planning before you buy.

 For example, you’d be foolish not to read up on the squatting laws of the country you’re planning to buy in.

-What if the law sides with squatters and you could never get them out were they to set up in your property?
+What if the law sides with squatters and you could never get them out were they to set up on your property?
 You don’t want that.

-Of course, it’s important to have the right infrastructure, think concierge or a trusted property manager that can keep an eye on things.
+As for break-ins, it’s important to have the right infrastructure – think concierge or a trusted property manager that can keep an eye on things.